gingerbeardm0n/Tech_Elevator_Curriculum_Work/module-1/13_AbstractClasses/student-exercise/README.md

 #### Step One: Implement the `Wall` class

 The `Wall` class can't be instantiated.

-It has two properties, `Name` and `Color`, that are readonly.
+The wall class has two `string` properties, `Name` and `Color`, that have only a public getter.

 Add a constructor that looks like this:

 ``` csharp
 public Wall(string name, string color)
 ```

-It also has one public method that subclasses have to implement. `GetArea()` takes no parameters and returns an integer representing the total area of the wall.
+It also has one public method that subclasses must explicitly implement. `GetArea()` takes no parameters and returns an `int` representing the total area of the wall.

 If you implemented the class correctly, the `WallTests` pass.

-There are two places to uncomment code in `Program.cs`—look for `//uncomment after step 1:` and uncomment the line that follows it.

 #### Step Two: Implement the `RectangleWall` class

-`RectangleWall` extends `Wall` and adds two new properties, `Length` and `Height`, that are readonly.
+`RectangleWall` extends `Wall` and adds two new `int` properties, `Length` and `Height`, that are readonly (only have a getter).
 Add a constructor that looks like this:

 ``` csharp
 public RectangleWall(string name, string color, int length, int height)